Flavia95/CANDLE/GWAS/qc_GWAS.md

-# Preparing GWAS vcf file for use in  analysis
+# Quality control on the GWAS data

-## 1. Prepare candle file
+## 1. Prepare gwas file

 *  Drop off 23 genotype samples for whom we don’t have the transcriptomics data